GenesysDX-Bold360/Html-Chat-Sdk/README.md

 <script type="text/javascript" src="scripts/bc-sdk-start.js"></script>
 ```

 5) If you do not already have a BoldChat button on your page you will need to generate and add the html snippet to add the button.
-Please see the [boldchat help docs](http://help.boldchat.com/help/current/BoldChat/c_bc_setupguide_header.html).
+For detailed instructions on chat button setup please see [BoldChat Help docs](http://help.boldchat.com/help/current/BoldChat/c_bc_setupguide_header.html).

 ##Changing Themes##